Omar Khadr: Canadian government position

 In 2008, Foreign Affairs officials visited Khadr several times.
 Karim Amégan and Suneeta Millington reported that Khadr was "salvageable" if allowed to return to Canadian society, but that keeping him in the prison would risk radicalizing him.
 As of January 2009, 64% of Canadians supported repatriating Khadr to Canada, up from 41% in June 2007.

 The Wikileaks Cablegate disclosures in 2010 revealed that the Canadian government had decided against seeking Khadr's repatriation, a decision supported by the US.
-This made it "politically impossible" for the country to accept custody of Uighur former detainees whom the US was unable to return to China.
+This made it "politically impossible" for the country to accept custody of Uyghur former detainees whom the US was unable to return to China.
 The Wikileaks cables showed strong US interest in Canadian reaction to Khadr's case.
 Jim Judd, the director of Canada's intelligence agency, expressed his belief that the release of DVD footage of Khadr's interrogation at Guantanamo by Canadian officials, in which he is shown crying, would lead to "knee-jerk anti-Americanism" and "paroxysms of moral outrage, a Canadian specialty".